limbernie/WSHooker/README.md

 ### Supported OS

-GootUnloader has been tested on Windows 10 and should work on other versions of Windows from Windows 7 onwards.
+GootUnloader has been tested on Windows 10.

 ## Feedback